Skip Navigation

 Return to main MCHbest page >>

 Overview.
 Social support for breastfeeding and in particular support of the babies’ fathers have been identified as crucial elements for successful breastfeeding.
-A mother’s partner can act as a strong enabler or barrier to breastfeeding.
+A mother’s partner can act as a strong enabler for barrier to breastfeeding.
 Educational interventions to engage fathers/partners can include father/partner-focused breastfeeding education classes and digital technologies such as mobile apps and social media platforms.[1]
 More research is needed for conclusive results.

 Access the peer-reviewed evidence through the MCH Digital Library or related evidence source.
-(Read more about understanding evidence ratings).

 Outcome Components.
 This strategy has shown to have impact on the following outcomes (Read more about these categories):